What Is Deep Reading and Why It Is Important

 By way of analogy, think of that "growing internal platform of knowledge" as a form of intellectual capital that accumulates like interest over time.
 And like capital, the more you have, the more it grows, creating a virtuous cycle of ever-increasing intellectual refinement.

 So it is also with knowledge and insight: the more you have, the better you'll be at dealing with the sheer complexity of existence.
 Deep reading is a fantastic way of making deposits into your own sovereign wealth fund of the mind.
-Over time, as your knowledge and insight grow, so will improve your ability to better deploy the skills of critical thinking, analogy, deduction, empathy, not to mention the dying art of reevaluating dearly held assumptions.
+Over time, as your knowledge and insight grow, so will improve your ability to deploy better the skills of critical thinking, analogy, deduction, empathy, not to mention the dying art of reevaluating dearly held assumptions.

 The Cognitive Cost of Not Deep Reading